elzbethgrimes/motorcycle-fatalities/README.md

 determine if behavioral risk factors increase a person’s chances of dying in a motorcycle accident, and those individual risk factors were identified.

-The files included here are the SQL statments used to create the dataset in SQL Server (sql-motorcycle-fatalities), the cleaned dataset, and the Jupyter file.
+The files included here are the SQL statments used to create the dataset in SQL Server (sql-motorcycle-fatalities), the cleaned dataset (crss_1619_csv.csv), and the Jupyter file.